 The Argentinian was best summed up by the words of Michael Schumacher when asked to compare his championship titles with those of Fangio: "Fangio is on a level much higher than I see myself. <...>.
 You can't take a personality like Fangio and compare him with what has happened today.
 There is not even the slightest comparison."

 Today, Fangio is known not only as a great race driver, but also as a person who added value to the cars he drove.
 For example, the Mercedes-Benz W196 that Fangio drove in 1954 was sold at the 2013 Goodwood Festival of Speed auction for what was then a record amount – GBP 19.6 million (approximately USD 29.6 million).
-The car had not been touched since the very end of the 1954 season, which increased its value even more.
+The car had not been touched since the end of the 1954 season, increasing its value even more.

 Until now, this Mercedes-Benz ranks third on the list of the most expensive cars even auctioned, and it is still the most expensive F1 car ever sold.
 Number four on the list of most expensive cars is a Ferrari 290 MM that was sold in New York for USD 28.05 million in 2015 and was raced in 1956 by... the very same Juan Manuel Fangio.